drjuls/AMBiT/INSTALL.md

 This is intended only as an example of building for a CPU-based cluster.
 We use Gadi for large jobs run over several nodes.
 Gadi uses a module system, but does not have a module for Abseil at the time of writing.

 We install Abseil using CMake in a user directory which we write as `<home>` below (instructions [here](https://abseil.io/docs/cpp/quickstart-cmake.html)).
+Abseil is configured with the flag `-DCMAKE_INSTALL_PREFIX=<home>/abseil-cpp/installed`.
 We also needed to point CMake at Abseil and Eigen explicitly in the AMBiT configuration step.

 The `ANGULAR_DATA_DIR` is set to a group directory so that angular data is shared between different users by default (you can override this at runtime).
-The `CMAKE_INSTALL_PREFIX` is also set in the group directory.
+The `CMAKE_INSTALL_PREFIX` is also set to the group directory.

 Our configuration step looks like: